 “Most people notice if their hair is thinning or receding but sometimes it’s not until someone takes the mickey out of them that they actually seek advice or treatment.”

-Clearly, the effects of hairloss are not just skin deep and a significant proportion of men are negatively affected psychologically as well as physically.
-However, only four per cent of those men with pattern baldness who took part in the TNS research have sought medical advice from a GP, pharmacist, trichologist (hair specialist) or dermatologist; furthermore, of these, 29 per cent feel their concerns have not been taken seriously.
+However, only four per cent of those men with pattern baldness who took part in the TNS research had sought medical advice from a GP, pharmacist, trichologist (hair specialist) or dermatologist; furthermore, of these, 29 per cent felt their concerns were not taken seriously.

-An estimated 6.5 million men are affected by male pattern baldness in the UK; it is an incredibly common genetic condition but there are genuine hair loss solutions available.
+An estimated 6.5 million men are affected by genetic hair loss in the UK; it is an incredibly common hereditary condition but there are solutions available.
 So, with professional advice, treatment and monitoring from a specialist, there are proven options that can help men wanting to keep their hair and prevent baldness.